BounceCheckBounceCheck

 Past 150 emails per inbox per day, the right move is to add more inboxes rather than push a single inbox harder.
 For programs that need higher daily volume, the ramp continues with incremental increases of around 500 emails per week across the inbox pool, never spiking erratically.

 The warm-up is an engagement test, not a calendar test.
-The numbers that matter every day:
+Key thresholds to check daily:

 • Inbox placement rate: target 85% or higher